 fert or ster is a required argument; whether to make the target fertile or sterile.
 Optional arguments specify the target: no argument for the selected unit, all for all units on the map, animals for all non-dwarf creatures, or only:<creature> to only process matching creatures.

 fixnaked

 Removes all unhappy thoughts due to lack of clothing.

 forum-dwarves

 Saves a copy of a text screen, formatted in bbcode for posting to the Bay12 Forums.
-See markdown to export for Reddit etc.
+Use forum-dwarves help for more information.